First Lady of Turkmenistan

 The First Lady of Turkmenistan (Türkmenistanyň birinji hanymy) is the title attributed to the wife of the President of Turkmenistan.

 First ladies of Turkmenistan

 Muza Niyazova

-Muza Alekseýewna Niýazowa is the widow of the first president, Saparmyrat Nyýazow, with whom she had two children.
+Muza Alekseýewna Niýazowa is the widow of the first president, Saparmurat Niyazov, with whom she had two children.
 An ethnic Russian, her husband distanced himself from her as he did not care to become an example of interethnic marriages in a position of power.